 Scientific Name: Balearica regulorum gibbericeps

-DIET: Cranes feed on insects, grass seeds, invertebrates, reptiles and some small mammals.
+Diet: These omnivorous birds eat insects, grass seeds, invertebrates, reptiles, and some small mammals.

-The male grey-crowned crane performs a special dance to attract females for breeding.
-The entire ritual involves dancing, bowing, jumping and head shaking.
-It also inflates the red throat pouch to produce a loud call.
+The male gray-crowned crane performs a special dance to attract females for breeding.
+The display involves bowing, jumping, and head shaking as well as a loud call.
 These cranes make honking sounds that differ greatly from the calls of other cranes.
-Breeding pairs of cranes of very territorial and will defend their nesting area using these loud calls.
+These vocalizations are also used in territorial displays to defend nesting areas.